Tues Nov. 12, 6:30 pm

 - Panel 2: Solano Co.
 Board of Supervisors, District 2: Monica Brown (incumbent), and challengers Rochelle Sherlock and K. Patrice Williams.

-(For endorsement results see: Progressive Democrats endorse Mike Thompson and Monica Brown.)
+ENDORSEMENT RESULTS: Progressive Democrats endorse Mike Thompson and Monica Brown.

 Following the discussion with candidates, non-PDB members were be asked to leave the room.
 The remainder of the meeting was closed to the public and open only to current PDB members.
 During this remaining time, members discussed the candidates and were given ballots for voting on whether and whom to endorse in each race.